SENSAAS/sensaas/README.md

  	conda install open3d-0.12.0-py37_0.tar.bz2

-(Option) Additional packages for using scripts in the directory utils or visualization with PyMOL:
+(Optional) Additional packages for using scripts in the directory utils or visualization with PyMOL:

   	conda install perl
   	install -c conda-forge rdkit